This Lebanese Baba Ganoush (eggplant dip) is an authentic recipe of the Mediterranean cuisine.

 A gas stove is the next best thing.
 Put the eggplants directly on the grates and over the flame.
 Put some aluminum foil under the grates for easier cleanup.
 The eggplants will be cooked inside and charred outside in 20-30 minutes depending on their size.

 If none of the above is possible, then broiling the eggplant is the next solution.
-Place the pan in the middle rack and broil on high until it is very soft.
+Place the baking sheet in the middle rack of your oven and broil on high until it is very soft.
 You can turn them upside down midway through broiling for better results.

 If you bake the eggplants in the oven and they lack in smoky flavor, you can always enhance it by adding a teaspoon of smoked paprika.
 Another option is to add a few drops of liquid smoke.